The Unnatural (The X-Files): Conception and writing

 "The Unnatural" was written and directed by series co-star David Duchovny.

 "The Unnatural" was the first episode of The X-Files that Duchovny wrote by himself.
 (He had previously co-developed the stories for the second season episodes "Colony" and "Anasazi", both with series creator Chris Carter, and received teleplay credits for the third season episodes "Avatar" and "Talitha Cumi".)
 Prior to the show's sixth season, Duchovny felt that he did not have the skills necessary; he said, "I didn't have the surety, the confidence in my mind, that I could write a teleplay ...
 It took me to the sixth year of the show to actually sit down and write one of my ideas."
 In late 1998, Duchovny eventually felt secure in his abilities and approached series creator Chris Carter about working on an episode; Carter agreed to the request, and a late-season installment was slated for Duchovny to write.

 While both Duchovny and Carter had wanted to write an episode about baseball for several years, Duchovny first conceived the basic premise for "The Unnatural" during the home run race in 1998 between Mark McGwire and Sammy Sosa when he read a newspaper report about Joe Bauman.
 Bauman was a baseball player who, despite hitting a record 72 home runs during the 1954 season, never played in the Major Leagues.
 Duchovny immediately connected the story of Bauman, who played for the Roswell Rockets, with the 1947 Roswell Incident, saying "I just made the association ...
 What if this guy was an alien? and I just started working on that idea."
 Duchovny later said that "these happy chronological coincidences" facilitated the development of the story.

 Inspired by the story of Jackie Robinson (who was the first black player who was accepted into the Major Leagues in the 1940s), Duchovny decided to make the lead character black and set the story before the integration of the baseball leagues.
 After Duchovny finished his first draft, Carter added additional plot points, such as the inclusion of the Alien Bounty Hunter and retired FBI agent Arthur Dales.
 Duchovny largely worked on his ideas alone—a fact that he was later very proud of.
 The episode title is a play on the novel and movie The Natural.
 The tagline that appears in the opening credits for this episode is "In the Big Inning", which serves as a pun on the phrase, "In the beginning".
 (Note: For the first eight seasons, the series' title sequence ends with a shot of a gloomy sky and lightning striking a mountain.
-During this scene, the show's tagline "The Truth Is Out There" flashes onto the screen.
-However, for "The Unnatural", the line was changed to "In the Big Inning".)
+During this scene, the show's tagline "The Truth Is Out There" usually flashes onto the screen.
+In certain episodes though, the line was changed; for this one it instead showed "In the Big Inning".)